 • 10GB storage on the cheapest plan

-3. Hostinger — Best Budget Option (With Caveats)
+3. Hostinger, Best Budget Option (With Caveats)

 Pricing

-Starting from approximately £1.99/mo — but that’s for a 48-month commitment paid upfront.
-The effective cost is low, but you’re locking in for four years with a company that might not suit your needs.
+Starting from around £2.99/mo, but that is for a 48-month commitment paid upfront.
+The effective cost is low, but you are locking in for four years with a company that might not suit your needs.
+Renewal prices are significantly higher.

 Key Features